free counters

 By October 11, 1492, Columbus’s crew had had enough.
 The trip was too long.
 They had spotted weeds and birds—signs of land—for weeks, but not a hint of soil.
 And at the rate they were going, many were afraid there would hardly be enough headwind to take them back to Spain.

-Each day, Columbus lied to the men about …Read more
+Each day, Columbus lied to the men about how far they’d traveled, so as not to worry them more about the distance between themselves and civilization.

 Leif Erikson Day